jan-bogaerts/mark/src/markdownCode.md

 #### format
 - the format-tab component is a wrapper that displays it's children in a row.
 - This component contains the following child components :
-  - style
+  - style section
-  - paragraph
+  - paragraph section
-  - font
+  - font section

 ##### style section
 - the style-section component contains actions related to the markup used in the text for applying markdown formatting.
 - all buttons use an appropriate icon as content, no text.
-- it currently only has 1 action:
-  - paragraph style: this is a list of styles that can be assigned to the currently selected text.
+- there is a button for each of the following formatting styles:
-    - only 1 style can be selected at the same time, it is not possible to have no selection at all.
-    - each style is represented as a button.
-    - all the buttons are lined up in a single row.
-    - when a button is pressed, the selection-service reformats the markdown text.
-    - styles that can be selected:
   - heading 1
   - heading 2
   - heading 3
   - heading 4
   - heading 5
   - heading 6
   - paragraph
   - quote
   - code
+  - bullet list
+  - numbered list
+- when a button is pressed, the formatting style is applied to the currently selected text in the selection-service.
+- only 1 button can be selected at the same time, it is not possible to have no selection at all.
+- all the buttons are lined up in a single row.
 - the selection-service (not a component) is monitored for changes in the currently selected text. whenever the text selection is changed, the state of the toggle buttons is updated to reflect the style of the currently selected text.
 The selection service provides a method for retrieving the style of the currently selected text.

+Remember that each button needs it's own appropriate icon.

 ##### paragraph section
 - the paragraph-section component contains actions related to the markup used in the text for applying markdown formatting.
 - all buttons use an appropriate icon as content, no text.
-- whenever the text selection is changed, the state of the toggle buttons is updated to reflect the state of the selected text.
 - it supports the following actions
-  - bullet list: a toggle button to turn the current selection into a bullet list or when there is no selection but only a cursor position, to make the current line into a bullet point.
-  - numbered list:a toggle button to turn the current selection into a numbered list or when there is no selection but only a cursor position, to make the current line into a numbered list item.
   - indent: a button to increase the indent of the current line or selection.
+The selection-service performs this action on the selected text or current cursor position.
   - unindent: a button to decrease the indent of the current line or selection.
+The selection-service performs this action on the selected text or current cursor position.

 ##### font section
 - the font-section component contains actions related to the markup used in the text for applying markdown formatting.
 - all buttons use an appropriate icon as content, no text.
-- whenever the text selection is changed, the state of the toggle buttons is updated to reflect the state of the selected text.
+- whenever the text selection is changed (in the selection-service), the state of the toggle buttons is updated to reflect the state of the selected text.
 - it supports the following actions
   - bold: a toggle button to set the bold state on/off on the selected text and to show the state of the current selection.
   - italic: a toggle button to set the italic state on/off on the selected text and to show the state of the current selection.